#1 Public University in N.Y.

 Combining stellar academics and a strong career development program gives Binghamton graduates a significant advantage in their future endeavors.
 Couple that with a network of 140,000 alumni worldwide who are eager to open doors for new alumni and the future is bright for Binghamton graduates.

 Recruiters actively seek out Binghamton graduates.
 More than 1,800 employers recruit Binghamton students every year including Microsoft, Google, IBM, Goldman Sachs, Morgan Stanley, Ernst & Young, PwC, KPMG and Deloitte.

-Ninety-one percent of freshmen return sophomore year -- well above the national average of 73%; and 71% graduate in four years (national average is 39%).
+Ninety-two percent of first-year students return sophomore year -- well above the national average for pubics of 62%; and 74% graduate in four years (national average is 39%).

-Binghamton is made up five undergraduate schools: business, community and public affairs, engineering and computer science, liberal arts and nursing.
-There are several exclusive honors programs and 50+ accelerated degree programs — complete a bachelor’s and master’s degree in five rather than six years, saving time and tuition.
-We also have a brand new pharmacy school.
-Although not an undergraduate school, students can earn a Pharm D graduate degree in just seven years with one of our pathway programs.
+Binghamton is made up five undergraduate schools: business, community and public affairs, engineering and computer science, liberal arts and sciences and nursing.
+There are several exclusive honors programs and 50+ accelerated and fast-track degree programs — complete a bachelor’s and master’s degree in five rather than six years, saving time and tuition.
+First-year pre-pharmacy applicants may also be admitted for a guaranteed a seat in our Doctor of Pharmacy (PharmD) program through the Pharmacy Early Acceptance Program (PEAP).

 Binghamton offers honors in practically every major, and our most selective students are eligible for special academic opportunities.

 - The Binghamton University Scholars Program provides students with opportunities to be mentored by top-level administrators and faculty, showcase their work locally and nationally, and earn “Presidents Honors” or “All University Honors” recognition upon graduation.